 Treatment

-1. A malignant mole is surgically removed, its excision or deep removal of the tissues of the nevus itself and around it is done.
+1. A malignant mole is removed surgically, by excision or deep removal of the tissue of the nevus itself and around it.

-2. A more gentle way is laser treatment.
+2. A more gentle method is laser treatment.

-It should be borne in mind that after removal, the wound heals slowly, especially for surgical intervention.
+It should be borne in mind that after removal the wound heals slowly, especially with regard to surgical intervention.

-There are practically no traces on the body and face.
+There are practically no marks left on the body and face.

-In order to choose a method of treatment, look at the reviews, how the removal ended and how many satisfied and healthy patients were after the operation.
-Such entries are in the journals of any clinic, as well as on the Internet.
+In order to choose a treatment method, look at the reviews, how the removal ended and how many satisfied and healthy patients there were after the operation.
+Such records can be found in the journals of any clinic, as well as on the Internet.
 The price for operations in Moscow is affordable.

-The cost of removing moles in prestigious clinics in Moscow
+Cost of mole removal in prestigious clinics in Moscow

 Prevention

-To prevent the degeneration of a mole into a malignant one, it is necessary to monitor its development and consult a doctor if there are any signs of a change.
+To prevent a mole from degenerating into a malignant one, it is necessary to monitor its development and consult a doctor if there are any signs of change.

-In addition, you need to protect yourself from sunburn, injuries, do not cauterize bleeding moles with iodine and use folk remedies only in consultation with the doctor.
+In addition, you need to protect yourself from sunburn and injuries, do not burn bleeding moles with iodine, and use folk remedies only in consultation with your doctor.

-Moles are flat and convex, brown, red, blue and even black.
+Moles can be flat or raised, brown, red, blue and even black.
 They can emphasize the elegance of our features, or they can cause daily inconvenience.
 This is especially true for specimens protruding above the skin.
-What are convex moles and why are they considered hazardous to health?
+What are raised moles and why are they considered dangerous to health?

 Moles in medical terminology are called nevi.
-A nevus is formed by an accumulation of melanocytes containing the pigment melanin.
+A nevus is formed by a cluster of melanocytes containing the pigment melanin.

-Unfortunately, all melanocytes are capable of degenerating into a malignant form and can lead to the development of melanoma.
-The exception is the melanocytes of the hair follicles.
+Unfortunately, all melanocytes are capable of degeneration into a malignant form and can lead to the development of melanoma.
+The exception is melanocytes of hair follicles.

 As a rule, a person is born without any moles at all.
-An exception is the presence of red dots or hemangiomas in newborns.
+The exception is the presence of red dots or hemangiomas of newborns.
 The first marks on the body appear at the age of about 6 months.

-The main reasons for the appearance of moles are ultraviolet radiation, hormonal changes and endocrine diseases.
+The main causes of the appearance of moles are ultraviolet radiation, hormonal changes and endocrine diseases.

-The synthesis of melanin increases many times under the influence of ultraviolet radiation.
-This is how our body reacts to the sun's rays.
+Melanin synthesis increases significantly under the influence of ultraviolet radiation.
+This is how our body’s protective reaction to the sun’s rays manifests itself.
 After all, melanin in this case plays the role of an optical filter that reflects excess radiation.

 Another reason for the appearance of nevi on the body is hormonal surges.
-The fact is that the synthesis of melanin is regulated by the activity of the endocrine glands.
-Therefore, diseases associated with hormonal disorders and pregnancy are often accompanied by an increase in body pigmentation.
-Particularly rapid growth of moles is also noted in adolescence.
+The fact is that melanin synthesis is regulated by the activity of the endocrine glands.
+Therefore, diseases associated with hormonal disorders and pregnancy are often accompanied by increased body pigmentation.
+Particularly rapid growth of moles is also observed in adolescence.
 This phenomenon is associated with hormonal changes in the body.

 Endocrine disorders

-The third reason for the appearance of convex moles is a violation of the functioning of the endocrine glands.
-So, the appearance of red moles indicates disorders in the work of the liver and pancreas.
+The third reason for the appearance of convex moles is disruption of the endocrine glands.
+Thus, the appearance of red moles indicates problems in the functioning of the liver and pancreas.

 Accumulations of melanocytes that form a nevus can be localized:

-1. In the upper layer of the skin - the epidermis.
+1. IN top layer skin - epidermis.
 In this case, the nevus looks like a flat spot.

 2. In the basal layer - between the epidermis and dermis.
 They form a convex mole on the body.